 Key Differences Between TICs and Condominiums

-The most important difference between condos and TICs is the availability and quality of financing.
+The most important difference between condos and TICs is the availability and choice of financing.

 Another important difference between condos and TICs is the property tax assessment and billing system.
 Condos get their own tax assessment and bill, while TICs assessed and billed as apartment buildings.
 This means that TICs must maintain internal records of purchase prices, make their own tax allocation, and collect tax as part of their HOA dues system.
 All of this creates complexity and risk, particularly for TIC groups that ignore there TIC agreement and collect tax on an as-needed or informal basis.

 A third important difference between condos and TICs is that condominium agreements are recorded while TIC agreements are not.
 TIC agreements are unrecorded because, under state and local law, recording them creates illegal subdivisions.
 Unrecorded documents need to be signed to ensure legal validity, and failure to sign the agreement remains a significant and stubborn problem in the TIC world.
-Unrecorded agreement are also more time-consuming and expensive to enforce.
-Fortunately, recent advances in TIC agreement drafting have lead to potential solutions to both of these problems, and these solutions have been approved by the Bureau of Real Estate and are currently being tested in several buildings.
+This means that TIC sellers and owners need to pay careful attention to whether transactions (such as sales and gifts) or TIC interests are properly documented.

 About the Author